What is Matcha?

 We have gathered more than in the tea industry’s deep processing, experienced technical personnel, established a high-quality quality management team, and attaches great importance to the quality management system construction and operation.
 It can effectively control the quality of and always provide customers with high-quality products.

-TIZAN Matcha powder can more than 2000 mesh; It has a jade green color and excellent glossiness; It has good seaweed fragrance, nice clean-drinking, and plentiful green tea taste.
+TIZAN Matcha powder can more than 2000 mesh; It has a jade green color and excellent glossiness; It has good seaweed fragrance, nice clean-drinking, and great green tea taste.